 Program dates will be announced in fall 2019.
 Applicants will have to take the announced grant periods into consideration for their school leave as possible departure time (usually beginning to mid-June until beginning to mid-July).
 Applicants cannot select an institution.
-Final selection of candidates and placement at the Institutes will take place in Washington D.C. by Branch for the Study of the United States of the U.S. Department of State in March 2018.
+Final selection of candidates and placement at the Institutes will take place in Washington D.C. by the Branch for the Study of the United States of the U.S. Department of State in March 2020.

-Once submitted, your application form will be automatically available to the Fulbright Foundation for review.
+Once submitted, your - English language - application form will be automatically available to the Fulbright Foundation for review.
 You will receive a confirmation email in the week following your submission.

 - Fulbright online application form.

-- Your resume (to be uploaded in pdf. format, max 2 MB).
+- Your resume in English (to be uploaded in pdf. format, max 2 MB).

 - Copy of your Bachelor's degree or other degrees earned (to be uploaded in pdf. format, max 2 MB per file) with official English translation.
 Transcripts are not required.

 - Three letters of reference in sealed envelopes.
-All three letters should be written in English on the recommender's letterhead and should be mailed in sealed envelopes to the Fulbright Foundation and to the attention of the Greek Program Coordinator.
+All three letters should be written in English on the recommender's letterhead and should be mailed in sealed envelopes to the Fulbright Foundation, 6 Vassilissis Sofias , 10674 Athens (attn: Greek Program Coordinator).
 Alternatively, recommenders can send their letters directly by postal mail or by email to the Fulbright Program Coordinator.
 Reference letters without letterhead or signature are not accepted nor are reference letters delivered or forwarded by the applicants themselves.
-All candidates should inform their referees that they will need to provide their letters of reference the latest by November 17, 2017.
+All candidates should inform their referees that they will need to provide their letters of reference the latest by December 2, 2019.
 The letters of reference should be written by professors under whom you have studied or pursued research or by someone who has supervised you in your employment.

 IIMPORTANT DATES FOR 2020-2021 FULBRIGHT AWARDS FOR GREEK SECONDARY SCHOOL EDUCATORS (Teachers and Administrators)

 All applicants must submit a complete package of requested documents

 Friday, December 6, 2019 at midnight

 Shortlisted candidates will be invited to the Fulbright office

 Notification of results